-Services of the VTH-FA are primarily offered through its mobile veterinary/ ambulatory clinic which mainly provides services to smallholder farmers in and around Peradeniya.
-On request, the ambulatory unit also provides services to large state-owned and private farms.
-In addition, the VTH-FA has facilities for warding different types of farm animals including but not limited to cattle, goat, sheep, horses.
+Services of the VTH-FA are primarily offered through its mobile veterinary clinic which provides services to smallholder farmers within a 25 km radius as a first opinion practice and also serve as a referral practice for neighbouring veterinary surgeons' divisions.
+On request, the mobile unit also provides services to large state-owned and private farms.
+In addition, the VTH-FA has hospitalization facilities for farm animals and horses.
 Construction of a state-of-the-art VTH-FA is underway with government funding.
-It is expected to be completed in 2021.
+It is expected to be completed in 2022.